Talos-crypto/talos-crypto/team.md

 ---
+# used by navigation
+title: About us
 permalink: /team
 nav_weight: 1

+#used by the layout:
 layout: team
-#used by the layout:
-title: About us
 ---

 TEAM.MD CONTENT